ksawicke/zend-framework-website/README.md

 The website will replace the Lotus Notes database Personnel Actions on LNAPhoeaz11/Svrs/Swift located at path Human Resources\pa.nsf.

-The target launch date is March 31, 2016.
+The target launch date is November 1, 2016.